ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/Abandoned_Warehouse/notes.md

     - He is a muscular human in regular clothing with the sleeves torn off.
 His name is Bruce, he is assembling wooden crates from a pile of materials.
 - 3x [Researchers](/Nightmare%20and%20the%20Nexus/StatBlocks/commoner.png) are working on tables prepping ingredients and have a few boiling pots going over magical heat sources.
     - Names are Gale, Dilbert, and Gordon
-    - (will flee in a fight, if caught, will squeal all sorts of information.)
+    - (will flee in a fight, if caught, will squeal all sorts of information IF the thugs are taken care of)

 ### Researchers
 - use the commoner stat block
 - humans in white lab coats
-- names: Gordon,
+- names: Gordon, Dilbert, Gale

 ## 6 - Brewing Room